 Since the referendum, the main parties, all of whom backed Remain have at once protested their desire to ‘listen to the voice of the people’ while actively doing everything they can to defy it.
-Chief among them have been the Conservatives who are, by the skin of their teeth, in government.
-Architects past, present and yet to come of Britain’s European misadventures, they are led by a Remain Prime Minister and advised by a Remain Civil Service of which the personification is Ollie Robbins, he who negotiates with the EU on this country’s behalf.
+Until recently, chief among them were the Conservatives who are, by the skin of their teeth, in government.

-A Praetorian Guard of journalists, lawyers, quangos, luvvies, academics, central bankers and disgraced, ex and failed politicians and advisers have fought house by house, street by street, constituency by constituency to annul, re-run, reinvent, prevent, cancel, dilute, obfuscate or discredit the referendum result.
+Backed by a Praetorian Guard of John Bercow, broadcasters, lawyers, quangos, luvvies, academics, central bankers and disgraced, ex and failed politicians and advisers have fought house by house, street by street, constituency by constituency to annul, re-run, reinvent, prevent, cancel, dilute, obfuscate or discredit the referendum result.

 The most unpleasant manifestation of this has been to smear the Leave voter as variously stupid, ignorant, racist, fascist and a whole host of other culture war epithets now used with such tiresome regularity as to be rendered almost meaningless.